tbreuss/mithril-by-examples/examples/hall-of-fame.md

 }

 const Claims = {
-  Mithril: "Mithril is a modern client-side Javascript framework for building Single Page Applications.
+  Mithril: "Mithril.js is a modern client-side Javascript framework for building Single Page Applications.
 It's small (< 8kb gzip), fast and provides routing and XHR utilities out of the box",
   AppRun: "AppRun is a 3K library for building applications using the elm architecture and event publication and subscription.",
   HyperApp: "1 kB JavaScript micro-framework for building declarative web applications ",
   Svelte: "The magical disappearing UI framework The web's JavaScript bloat crisis, solved.
 Svelte turns your templates into tiny, framework-less vanilla JavaScript.",